peterdokim/cse15l-lab-reports/lab-report-4-week-8.md

 #### 2. Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

-<p>No because I think it would be more of a involved change where we would have to check for number of nested parentheses within the links.<br>
+No because I think it would be more of a involved change where we would have to check for number of nested parentheses within the links.<br>
 For example, if we look at [a [nested link](a.com)](b.com) only the inner-most definition of links are used, so a.com is produced.
 So we would have to check for number of brackets in the links and remove those within, which would not be enough for less than 10 lines of code.
 We might have to do something like<br>